Phi Delta Theta: Alumni chapters

 Currently, Phi Delta Theta has over 100 active alumni clubs.
 Although all the clubs are currently in North America, alumni clubs have been found all over the world throughout its history.
 At one point, there were over 165 alumni chapters, some as far away as China.
 The most Phis to ever assemble on foreign land for an alumni club meeting, before the fraternity became international in 1902, was in Manila, Philippines when 30 Phis gathered in 1899.
 The alumni club in the Philippines lasted for nearly 40 years.

 Membership

 Membership in Phi Delta Theta is open to all qualified men without concern for race, religion, or ethnicity.
 Initial membership to the fraternity is contingent upon receiving an invitation to an interested individual from members of an active chapter.
 A pledge of Phi Delta Theta is called a Phikeia.
 Previously the pledge period lasted a minimum of eight weeks.
 During the 2025 Convention this was reduced to a four week period, with the General Council allowed to make exemptions, to fit university requirements.
-The pledge period is a time where the prospective member learns about the fraternity history, structure, traditions, organization as well as social etiquette.
+The pledge period is a time when the prospective member learns about the fraternity history, structure, traditions, organization as well as social etiquette.
 Phi Delta Theta has a strict policy against hazing and does not tolerate chapters that violate the policy.
 Once initiated, a brother is entitled to all rights and privileges of fraternity membership unless he formally resigns or is expelled.